Orbitist/orbitist.github.io/_posts/2014-05-13-about-orbitist.md

 And it's not just places-- it's us too.
 We often fail to look at ourselves objectively.
 Maps trump our vainness and let us see humanity from above.
 Maps are powerful-- they change minds.

-Orbitist.com was built with the notion that important information should be made easy to consume and as relevant as possible.
-Our mission is to educate people by displaying the world in inspiring and epic ways.
-We do this with maps built on open source tools.
+Orbitist.com was built with the notion that important information should be made as easy to consume as possible.
+Our mission is to build tools for telling the most compelling stories.

 ##Here's why our maps work

 ###The Lord of the Rings Effect:
-If you've read the Lord of the rings, you know that all the places traveled to throughout the book can be hard to keep track of.
-However, Tolkien did an amazing thing: he added maps to the inside front cover of the books.
+If you've read the Lord of the Rings, you know that all the places traveled to throughout the book can be hard to keep track of.
+However, J.R.R.
+Tolkien did an amazing thing: he added maps to the inside front covers of his books.
 These simple maps provide context throughout the tale and let readers follow along in a meaningful way.

 Orbitist fully embraces the LOTR effect.
 Our stories guide readers through space and time by putting stories and maps side by side.
 On top of that, our story/map interactions make following along easy.